kcavagnolo/blog/_drafts/2015-10-04-editorial.md

 about 10 files each
-files varied in size from few Mb to few 100's Mb mosaic radio files get even larger (10's Gb) archival study grew into let's do a sample to let's do a survey to let's do them all! started with managing cores on my machine moved to managing multiple machines on "cluster" moved to 'shuttler' which shipped products to any available resource moved to xgrid on campus computing labs silent at night
+files varied in size from few Mb to few 100's Mb mosaic radio files get even larger (10's Gb) sample study grew into archival study which grew into "let's do them all!" started with micromanaging cores on local machine moved on to managing multiple machines on virtual "cluster" (shuttler) moved on to xgrid on campus computing labs silent at night

-crazy thing?
-CORP and Shuttler were written completely in Perl and IDL.
+CORP and Shuttler written completely in Perl and IDL.
 That it worked at all is a miracle.

-shuttler eventually was running 24/7 shipping data and processes back and forth between my machine (head node) to literally any machine on campus running xgrid that had an idle core
+shuttler eventually was running 24/7 shipping data and processes back and forth between my machine ("headnode") to literally any machine on campus running xgrid that had an idle core

-the end result: reduced from raw data every observation in the CXC archive and extracted finished data products for all galaxies or galaxy clusters
+the end result: reduced from raw data every observation in the CXC archive and extracted finished data products for all galaxies or galaxy clusters (link to accept db)

-why since that wasn't part of my science objective? because I could. it was badass infrastructure that was crushing a time consuming problem.
-I got to spend time inspecting the finished results and doing science.
+why do this since that wasn't part of my science objective? it was available resources that helped crush a time consuming problem.
+I got re-focus time on inspecting the finished results and doing science.

 I once calculated my actual and automated workloads (a bad idea for a grad student because you discover how little you make per labor hour),